absrp/displacement_length_coseismic/README.md

 # displacement_length_coseismic
-A script to analyze the distribution of surface displacements and fracture lengths from coseismic data (surface rupture maps and field displacement measurements)
+A set of scripts to analyze the distribution of surface displacements and fracture lengths from coseismic data (surface rupture maps and field displacement measurements)